Cal Leandros series

-The Cal Leandros series was an ongoing series of The New York Times Best Selling novels by American author Rob Thurman about the fictional character of Caliban "Cal" Leandros.
+The Cal Leandros series is a series of urban fantasy novels by American author Rob Thurman about the fictional character of Caliban "Cal" Leandros.
 The first novel, Nightlife, was published on March 7, 2006, through Roc Fantasy.

 Synopsis

 The series follows Cal, a man that is half-monster and half-human.
 His mother was impregnated by an Auphe, a bloodthirsty creature also referred to as a "Grendel".
 The series begins with Cal and his brother Niko living in New York City, struggling to keep Cal's heritage a secret as they battle to survive those that would see them dead.
 Later novels deal more heavily with Cal's attempts to balance the dark nature of his father's race with his impulse to protect and defend others against the supernatural.